Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

       https://github.com/riscv-collab/riscv-newlib/blob/riscv-newlib-3.2.0/newlib/README
     * About Nuclei C runtime library, it didn't provided all the features that newlib can do, it is highly optimized for deeply embedded scenery
-    * Nuclei C runtime library is only available in Nuclei GNU Toolchain released after Nov 2021.
+    * Nuclei C runtime library is only available in Nuclei GNU Toolchain released after Nov 2021, about how to use this library, please follow doc located in ``gcc\share\pdf``, changes need to be done in startup code, linker script, stub code, and compiler options, you can check commit history of nuclei sdk for support of libncrt.
     * Since there are different c runtime library can be chosen now, so developer need to provide different stub functions for different library, please check ``SoC/demosoc/Common/Source/Stubs/`` and ``SoC/demosoc/build.mk`` for example.